yung-coder/Drag_Drop-image-in-html-page/README.md

 # Drag_Drop-image-in-html-page
-A Simple Darg Drop feature in html page using javascript ⚠️ Only for laptop/desktop
+A Simple Drag Drop feature in html page using javascript ⚠️ Only for laptop/desktop